-- ECED 2150 Clinical Practicum III ......2 credits Supervised practicum experience with a minimum of 15 clock hours in seminar and 45 clock hours of approved early childhood practical experiences.
+- ECED 2150 Clinical Practicum III .....2 credits Supervised practicum experience with a minimum of 15 clock hours in seminar and 45 clock hours of approved early childhood practical experiences.
 This course focuses on the student's demonstration of competencies that produce positive developmental outcomes for young children ages birth to nine.
-(Prerequisite: ECED 1010, 2010, 2015, 2040, 2130, 2140 or department approval.)
+Any field experience requires proof of personal liability coverage.
 S